-HOW THIS ACTIVITY CONTRIBUTES TO COUNCIL'S COMMUNITY OUTCOMES (CONT.)
+HOW THIS ACTIVITY CONTRIBUTES TO THE COUNCIL'S COMMUNITY OUTCOMES (CONT.)

 FORESTRY

-HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our region is supported by an innovative and sustainable economy.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our region is supported by an innovative and sustainable economy.
 The long term cut plan has been developed to produce as much as possible an even flow of timber from Council's forestry estate.
 The ultimate objective is to achieve a non-declining annual volume cut from the forests with an average stand rotation length of approximately 28 years.
 Our unique natural environment is healthy and protected.
 All forests are managed according to the various policies and plans so the impacts of any effects do not affect the health and cleanliness of the receiving environment.
-Our urban and rural environments are people- friendly, well planned and sustainably managed.
+Our urban and rural environments are people-friendly, well planned and sustainably managed.
 Where practical and safe Council enables public access and use of forests for recreation e.g. biking, horse riding and walking.
 Our infrastructure is efficient, cost effective and meets current and future needs.
 Olsen's have been appointed with a management contract over all Tasman District Council forests and have gained Forest Stewardship Council (FSC) accreditation ensuring our forests are sustainably managed within internationally recognised guidelines.
-PORTS COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our region is supported by an innovative and sustainable economy.
-Our infrastructure is efficient, cost effective and meets current and future needs.
-Our Council provides leadership Running a viable and economically sustainable port ensures development and growth opportunities are paid for by users and does not place an undue burden on District ratepayers.
-The Port Tarakohe activity provides commercial and recreational users with facilities to meet stakeholder needs, at an affordable cost and is positioned for future growth.
-Applying commercial disciplines to the running of the port ensures it is efficient and financially sustainable.
-Council has re-established the Port Tarakohe Advisory Group (PTAG) and opened and fosters partnerships, a regional perspective and community engagement. communication lines with all key stakeholders to improve engagement with all users and gain support for port development initiatives. aPort Tarakohe facilities offer access for communities to a safe boating facility for a range of recreational activities to meet social, educational and recreational needs.
-Our unique natural environment is healthy and protected.
-Port Tarakohe facilitates activities within a recognised landscape area and attempts to minimise any impact on the wider Golden Bay environment.
-PROPERTY COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected.
-All Property assets are managed so the impacts of any effects do not affect the health and cleanliness of the receiving environment.
-Our urban and rural environments are people- friendly, well planned and sustainably managed.
-The Property activity are managed so that the impact of any property development upon the environment is minimised and any future developments have environmental sustainability as an expectation.
-Our communities are healthy, safe, inclusive and resilient.
-Our offices and Libraries will be accessible for persons with disabilities and will also provide a safe and welcoming environment.